bhisaac/5eFP/5eFP-SRD.md

 ## Knocking a Creature Out

 Sometimes an attacker wants to incapacitate a foe, rather than deal a killing blow.
 When an attacker adds enough wounds to a creature to reach its MAX Wounds score with a melee attack, the attacker can knock the creature out.
 The attacker can make this choice the instant the damage is dealt.
-The creature falls unconscious and is stable.
+The creature falls unconscious and becomes stabilized.

 # Spellcasting